matthew-tfs/mjcb.io/content/about.md

 ## Cookie and Privacy Policy ##

-There are third party cookies used on this website, and that is only for Google Analytics.
+There are third-party cookies used on this website, and that is only for Google Analytics.
 This is used entirely for reporting purposes and those cookies are not used in any other way.
 Blocking cookies will not cause any issues or affect the functionality of this website.

 Click [here](/cookie-policy/) to view the complete Cookie Policy for this website.